 Brazil

-Brazil, the largest and most populous country in Latin America, is making its mark as a significant player in the global arena.
+Brazil, the largest and most populous country in South America, is making its mark as a significant player in the global arena.
 It boasts a robust software industry with over 6,000+ software development companies and a software market recently valued at $11.3 billion.
-Brazilian software developers are known for their expertise in Java and .Net, making them sought after by companies in need of specialized skills.
+Brazilian software developers are known for their expertise in Java and .Net, making them sought after by foreign companies in need of specialized skills.

 Brazil has a robust supply of skilled technology professionals, with over 200,000 STEM students graduating annually from its institutes.
 Sao Paulo, Rio de Janeiro, and Belo Horizonte are among the most prominent tech hubs in Brazil, known for their thriving startup ecosystems and supportive business environments.
-Some of the biggest names in the tech industry, including IBM, HP, and Capgemini, have established a strong presence in Brazil.
+Some of the biggest names in the global tech industry, including IBM, HP, and Capgemini, have established a strong presence in Brazil.

 Colombia